ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/io/FileDelete.md

 Deletes the specified file on the server.

+Throws an exception if the file doesn't exist.

 ## Method Signature

 ```
 FileDelete(file=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|